 Opening Hours

-Please note the opening hours above relate to Surgery Reception, NOT phone lines.
+Please note the opening hours above relate to Surgery Reception, NOT our phone lines, which are open from 8 am until 6.30 pm on weekdays.
+Both sites are closed on weekends and Bank Holidays

 Scroll down to find out what to do when we are closed.